 Combined principle

-There are several advantages right away:
+There are several advantages:

-• Part wear is much less.
+• Part wear is significantly less.

 • Such concrete mixers are simple and reliable in operation, easy to maintain.